Jug in the Form of a Head, Self-Portrait: Background

 A number of events in Gauguin's life led to the object's creation.
-During the November and December of the previous year he had lived with van Gogh in Arles.
+During November and December of the previous year, he lived with van Gogh in Arles.
 The objective had been to found an artists' commune.
 Van Gogh greatly admired Gauguin, and desperately wanted to be treated as his equal.
 But Gauguin was arrogant and domineering, a fact that often frustrated the Dutchman.
 Relations between the two deteriorated and eventually Gauguin, alarmed by Van Gogh's drunkenness and temperament, told him he was leaving.
-Later that day, on a possibly self-serving account supplied by Gauguin fifteen years later, Van Gogh confronted Gauguin with the same razor-blade he used hours later to mutilate himself, cutting off his left ear (or part of it), an injury sufficiently serious to induce arterial bleeding.
+Later that day, on a possibly self-serving account supplied by Gauguin fifteen years later, Van Gogh confronted Gauguin with the same razor blade he used hours later to mutilate himself, cutting off his left ear (or part of it), an injury sufficiently serious to induce arterial bleeding.
 Accounts differ as to what happened next, not least because van Gogh himself had no subsequent recollection of the events, but it is certain that van Gogh, after staunching the bleeding, bandaged his injury and left the severed ear at a maison de tolérance on Rue du Bout d'Aeles that van Gogh and Gauguin frequented.
-Van Gogh at this time was extolling the virtue of sexual continence in the pursuit of Art (he was in any case impotent by then), but nevertheless used prostitutes for "hygienic reasons".
+Van Gogh at this time was extolling the virtue of sexual continence in the pursuit of Art (he was, in any case, impotent by then), but nevertheless used prostitutes for "hygienic reasons".
 The story that he left the ear with a prostitute called Rachel asking her to "guard it like a treasure" that immediately gained currency, appears to originate from a local news report of the time.
 Gauguin's own account was that he left it with the bouncer with the message "Remember me" (the implication being that it was meant for Gauguin), before staggering back to the house he shared with Gauguin.
 Gauguin was amongst the first to find the Dutch artist the morning after, lying unconscious with his head covered in blood.